fhashimoto/react-interview/README.md

 ## Instructions

 1. Fork this repository and clone it to your local machine.
-2. Set up the app and install dependencies using `npm run install:all`.
+2. Set up the app and install dependencies using `npm install` on the app root.
 3. Start client
    ```bash
    cd client